PaulMatencio/frontend-nanodegree-arcade-game/README.md

 Not yet implemented :

-- The paayer  can select an sprite to represent the Actor ( list of sprites)
+- The player  can select an sprite to represent the Actor ( list of sprites)